fee-sah-yor/json-schema-website/CONTRIBUTING-docs.md

 - `#stack-overflow`: Stack overflow questions tagged with JSON Schema.

-## Best practices
+## Best Practices

 This is a list of best practices the JSON Schema project strives for and resources we recommend for additional information:

-1. File and branching naming conventions: We use dashes instead of spaces, and lowercase letters to name .md files and branches.
+1. **File and branching naming conventions:** We use dashes instead of spaces, and lowercase letters to name .md files and branches.
 For example: `implementers-guide.md`, `web-feat-diataxis`.
-2. Commit messages: To learn how to write good commit messages, see [Step-by-step guide on how to write good commit messages on Git](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
+2. **Commit messages:** To learn how to write good commit messages, see [Step-by-step guide on how to write good commit messages on Git](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).

 ## Contribution workflow